Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/ADC Module.rst

 When you are using the PCF8591 Module, the result should look like this:

 .. image:: ../_static/imgs/Enable-I2C-3.png
     :width: 100%
     :align: center

 Here, 48 (HEX) is the I2C address of ADC Module (PCF8591).

-When you are using ADS, the result should look like this:
+When you are using ADS, the result is as below:

 .. image:: ../_static/imgs/Enable-I2C-4.png
     :width: 100%
     :align: center

 Here, 4b (HEX) is the I2C address of ADC Module (ADS7830).